Date Modified: November 30, 2023

 6.4 Costs; Taxes.
 Except as otherwise expressly provided hereunder, each Party will be responsible for all costs and expenses incurred by such Party in connection with the performance of its obligations under these Terms.
 Publisher shall pay all applicable taxes or fees imposed by any government authority in connection with Publisher’s use of the Services.

 6.6 Forfeiture of Payment.
 To ensure proper payment, Publisher is solely responsible for providing and maintaining accurate contact and payment information associated with Publisher’s account.
-Failure to comply shall result in delay or forfeiture of Publisher’s due payment, as follows: Publisher shall forfeit payment (a) at the expiration of a six-month period from the date of Smaato’s first issuance of credit note or invoice, or (b) after three consecutive unsuccessful payment attempts at Publisher’s given PayPal or bank account(s).
+Failure to comply shall result in delay or forfeiture of Publisher’s due payment, as follows: Publisher shall forfeit payment (a) after Smaato has been unable to pay Publisher due to inaccurate contact or payment information for a period of six months, or (b) after three consecutive unsuccessful payment attempts at Publisher’s given PayPal or bank account(s).

 6.7 Network Reporting.
 Network reporting allows Publisher to view information including revenue, ad requests, Impressions, and eCPM for the third-party mediation ad networks that Publisher has selected to use with the Services (“Network Reporting”).
 To enable Network Reporting, Publisher must have a valid account with such third-party mediation ad network (“Ad Network Account”) and provide Smaato with valid credentials for the Ad Network Account.
 By enabling Network Reporting, Publisher authorizes Smaato to access, collect, and use information, including revenue, ad requests, served ads, fill rate, Impressions, view rate, eCPM, and clicks, from Publisher’s Ad Network Account.